-1. Environmental Action: Conservation Day at the Ferney Valley
+1. Environmental action: Conservation Day at the Ferney Valley

-Employee volunteering at the Ferney Valley Nursery Plant.
+Employee volunteering at the Ferney Valley nursery plant

-Planting in the Ferney Valley"
+Planting activity at the Ferney Valley

-2. Community: Supporting the Pere Henri Souchon School
+2. Community: Supporting the Père Henri Souchon School

-Annual Sports Day Celebration for the Pere Henri Souchon School.
+Annual Sports Day Celebration for the Père Henri Souchon School

-Bank One and Rotary Club Le Reduit participating for Health Day: Health Talk delivered by Bank One staff to students of Pere Henri Souchon.
+Bank One and Rotary Club Le Reduit participating in a health talk delivered by Bank One staff to students of the Père Henri Souchon School

-Environmental Fresque on the school premises painted by Bank One staffs, members from Rotary Club Le Reduit and Pere Henri Souchon students.
+Environmental Fresque on school premises, painted by Bank One staffs, members of Rotary Club Le Reduit and students of the Père Henri Souchon School